icssc/AntAlmanac/README.md

     - `ADMIN_EMAILS` _(optional locally)_ - List of emails with access to administrative actions
     - `PLANNER_SESSION_SECRET` _(optional locally)_ - Secret key for session management

+If you need access to development credentials, please contact a project lead in [our Discord](https://discord.gg/Zu8KZHERtJ).

 > ⚠️ Note: Anteater API requires a special API key in order for search functionality to work.
 If you'd like to work on a feature relating to this, please send a message in [our Discord](https://discord.gg/Zu8KZHERtJ).

 # Troubleshooting